calyxir/calyx/docs/tutorial/frontend-tut.md

 ## Running our example

-First, install the [`calyx-py` library][calyx-py-lib] by typing the following command from the repository root:
+First, install the [`builder` library][calyx-py-lib] by typing the following command from the repository root:
 ```
 cd calyx-py && flit install -s && cd -
 ```